 We’ve also increased our focus on our eight Employee Resource Groups, evolving our leadership and governance model to better leverage ERGs in developing future LinkedIn leaders.

-We also know that an important influence and determinant of workforce representation are the networks of leaders, and we are creating opportunities to expand the connections of LinkedIn’s leaders to diverse professional communities within and outside of the company.
+We also know that the network of leaders are an important influence and determinant of workforce representation, and we are creating opportunities to expand the connections of LinkedIn’s leaders to diverse professional communities within and outside of the company.

 Partnerships are increasingly important as we both grow our workforce and pursue our diversity, inclusion and belonging vision to create a thriving community of diverse professionals in tech.